Healthdirect Free Australian health advice you can count on.

 What is haemophilia?

-Haemophilia is an inherited bleeding disorder.
-If you have haemophilia, your blood doesn’t clot properly, which makes it difficult to control bleeding.
+Haemophilia is an inherited bleeding disorder, which means it can be passed on from birth parents to their children.
+If you have haemophilia, your blood doesn’t clot properly.
+This can lead to bleeding that is difficult to control.

 When a blood vessel is injured, special proteins in the blood called ‘clotting factors’ act to control blood loss by plugging or patching up the injury.
 People with haemophilia have lower than normal levels of a clotting factor.